wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 And he was gone and i couldn't have him.

 But it is not the truth.
-The truth is i fall in love the ideal image in my mind.
+The truth is, I fell in love with the ideal image in my mind — and now, it's time to become that ideal myself.
-And it is time to make myself ideal.

 ---